EverTrue's 2024 Giving Report

 Despite strong major gift revenue, donor count in 2024 has declined, continuing a multi-year trend.
 With year-to-date donor totals trailing 2023 by over 250,000 donors, institutions face ongoing challenges in retaining and expanding their donor bases.

-December’s Critical Role
+December’s Role

 The Sustainability Question